reuters-graphics/chart-module-polling-lines/README.md

 `selection` : (String) The default key for this chart.
 Format is Demo:Subgroup (Ex: `Party:Democrat`).
 `locale` : (String) The 2-letter language abbreviation.
 Sets translation and number/date formatting.
 (Ex: `de` for German.)
+`smallChart` (Boolean) Style changes for small rail charts
+  * yAxis tick marks at 0,50,100
+  * No category labels on lines
+  * No mouseover interactions

 ### Example usage: